 Her 'brave-hearted' stories for preteen and young teen girls focus on friendships, real life and growing up.
 Her writing has a distinctive, contemporary Australian voice that's both innocent and emotionally complex.
 She hopes her characters will inspire girls to make great friendships and to be great friends themselves.

 All Cecily’s novels so far have been situated on the NSW South Coast, particularly in beautiful Kangaroo Valley, where she lived for ten years.
-Wombat Books has published the Kangaroo Valley School series, including How Not To Be Popular, Smart Girls Don’t Wear Mascara, and now Lola in the Middle.
+Wombat Books has published the Kangaroo Valley School series, including How Not To Be Popular, Smart Girls Don’t Wear Mascara, Lola in the Middle and The Ava Show.

 Cecily enjoys playing the cello, op-shopping and making things.
 An experienced and accomplished speaker and presenter, she loves doing writing workshops and author visits for schools.
 She’s also presents an online ‘Write Your Memoir’ course through the Red Lounge for Writers website.